10 Weeks Old

 Behavior

-It is important, that before the puppy passes the 10 week age mark, it should already know bite inhibition before everything else.
+It’s essential that the puppy learns bite inhibition by 10 weeks.
 But if it doesn’t (uncontrollably bites people, sometimes even strongly) then is has to be a number 1 training priority.

 Nobody wants an aggressive German Shepherd, does anyone?
 And that is exactly what’s going to happen without bite inhibition.
 But in case the bite inhibition has already been taught, you may consider training the dog to: